-If it should come to the attention of the County Judge that an employee was hired on the basis of false credentials, said employee will be subject to immediate demotion or dismissal.
+If it should come to the attention of the County Judge that an employee was hired based on false credentials, said employee will be subject to immediate demotion or dismissal.
 All employees shall be a high school graduate or GED recipient, unless otherwise approved by the Fiscal Court.